 And sure, it does seem unfair that, in the uncertain world of securities trading, some firms would make money (almost) every day.
 Imagine how suspicious it would be if, for instance, your local supermarket made money on every carton of milk that it sold.
 That just seems too good to be true, doesn't it?
 How can they know the price of milk before you do?
 Shouldn't they be losing money on half of their milk, and making it on the other half, so that things balance out?
 Doesn't the fact that they always make money suggest that they're ripping you off?

 So ... no, right?
 Here is how Virtu describes its business:

 Virtu is a leading technology-enabled market maker and liquidity provider to the global financial markets.
 We stand ready, at any time, to buy or sell a broad range of securities, and we generate revenue by buying and selling large volumes of securities and other financial instruments and earning small amounts of money based on the difference between what buyers are willing to pay and what sellers are willing to accept, which we refer to as "bid/ask spreads."

-That is, Virtu (describes its business) is selling a product, and that product is liquidity, and it charges for that product.
+That is, Virtu (like Goldman) is selling a product, and that product is liquidity, and it charges for that product.
 High-frequency trading firms are in the business of acting as middlemen, providing a valuable service by letting buyers and sellers trade as soon as they want to, rather than waiting for fundamental sellers/buyers to come in on the other side of the market.

 Now you could reasonably object to that business, but your objections should have the same form as legitimate objections to other businesses.
 And "that business consistently makes money!" is not a legitimate objection to most businesses.
 In fact it is the reverse: Businesses that consistently make money are typically thought of as good businesses, not bad ones.